mtr65/tempidity-logger/README.md

-I started the project by following the guide located at: https://pimylifeup.com/raspberry-pi-humidity-sensor-dht22, which got me up and running but I decided to modify the code to improve the logging and display formats.
+I started the project by following the guide located at: https://pimylifeup.com/raspberry-pi-humidity-sensor-dht22, which got me up and running but I decided to modify the code to tweak the logging and display formats.

 The main goal of this project is to begin learning how to program using Python and to develop the software needed to to build a Raspberry Pi based outdoor weather station.